English

 Interactive art at KHM

-Multimedia Enhancements (2012)
+Multimedia enhancements (2012)

 Embracing the advancements of the digital age, the museum introduces new multimedia installations, interactive displays, and digital guides, enhancing the visitor experience and offering innovative ways to engage with the art and history within its walls.